RobinNakamoto/btc-price/README.md

 ## Features

-- **Real-time Price Updates:** Fetches the latest BTCFDUSD price every 200 milliseconds from the Binance API.
+- **Real-time Price Updates:** Fetches the latest BTCFDUSD price every second from the Binance API.
 - **Responsive Design:** The app is optimized for both desktop and mobile viewing.
 - **Progressive Web App (PWA):** Can be installed on your device and works offline thanks to the service worker.